zitadel/zitadel-charts/examples/3-cockroach-insecure/README.md

 ```

 > [!NOTE]
-> The --wait option doesn't work with the CockroachDB
-> The CockroachDB init job is done by a post-install hook.
+> The --wait option doesn't work with the CockroachDB chart, because its init job is done by a post-install hook.
 > With --wait, the installation is only done when the Cockroach pods are ready and the init job only starts when the installation is done.
-> This is a deadlock, because the cockroach pods don't become ready without the init job having completed.
+> This is a deadlock, because the CockroachDB pods don't become ready without the CockroachDB init job having completed.

 When ZITADEL is ready, you can access the GUI via port-forwarding: